chrissound/MoscoviumOrange/README.md

 Some examples:

-- To view the history of all commands in the current directory or it's children:
+- View history of current directory recursively (it's sub directories)
   ```
   moscoviumorange --path-prefix=$PWD
   ```

-- To view the history of all commands that had `curl` anywhere.
+- View history of all commands that had "curl"
   ```
   moscoviumorange --command-contains=curl
   ```